 Note: Iron supplementation should be done with caution as it could further exacerbate mitochondrial dysfunction — seek the advice of a medical professional.

-- Study with 44 hyperactive children and 45 matched controls; various essential fatty acid levels were significantly lower in the hyperactive group (Mitchell EA, et al. 1987;26:406-411).
+One study with 44 hyperactive children and 45 matched controls showed that various essential fatty acid levels were significantly lower in the hyperactive group.

 Pycnogenol is a natural plant extract that has powerful antioxidant and anti-inflammatory effects.